Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Alexander Its for his insightful discussions.
-The work of K.Z. was supported by VR grant 2021-04578.
-The work of V.M. was supported by Roland Gustafssons foundation.
-The work was reported at 2024 BIMSA workshop Integrable Systems and Algebraic Geometry, dedicated to the memory of Igor Krichever.
+The work of K.Z. was supported by a VR grant 2021-04578.
+The work of V.M. was supported by VR grant 2023-04726 and the Roland Gustafsson Foundation.
+The work was supported by the NSF under Grant NSF DMR-1949963.
+P. W. gratefully acknowledges the hospitality at Nordita, where this work was conducted.
+The work was reported at the 2024 BIMSA workshop Integrable Systems and Algebraic Geometry, dedicated to the memory of Igor Krichever.